 The Web Data Commons extraction framework can be used under the terms of the Apache Software License.

 - the Common Crawl project for providing their great web crawl and thus enabling the creation of the WDC Hyperlink Graph.

 - Sebastiano Vigna for providing and supporting us with his amazing Java WebGraph library.

 - Andrej Mrvar for his fast and detailed answers about the usage of specific functions in Pajek.

 - Stephan Seufert for giving us some initial ideas about how to compress and format our graph.

 The creation of the WDC Hyperlink Graph was supported by the EU research project PlanetData and by Amazon Web Services in Education Grant award.
 We thank your sponsors a lot for supporting Web Data Commons.

 - Oliver Lehmberg, Robert Meusel, Christian Bizer: The Graph Structure of the Web aggregated by Pay-Level Domain.
-Accepted paper at the ACM Web Science 2014 Conference (WebSci2014), Bloomington, USA, June 2014.
+ACM Web Science 2014 Conference (WebSci2014), Bloomington, USA, June 2014.

 - Robert Meusel, Sebastiano Vigna, Oliver Lehmberg, Christian Bizer: Graph Structure in the Web - Revisited.
-Accepted paper at the 23rd International World Wide Web Conference (WWW2014), Web Science Track, Seoul, Korea, April 2014.
+23rd International World Wide Web Conference (WWW2014), Web Science Track, Seoul, Korea, April 2014.